Morley Kells: Background

 Kells was born in Midland, Ontario in 1936.
 He was raised in the village of Mimico in the southern part of Etobicoke in west Toronto, Ontario.
-While in High School in Mimico, Morley was initiated into Gamma Sigma Fraternity International, Beta Nu Chapter in 1953.
+While in Mimico High School, Morley was initiated into Gamma Sigma Fraternity International, Beta Nu Chapter in 1953.
 Kells went on to lead the fraternity as Grand President while an active member over many years with the fraternity.
 Morley attended the 150th anniversary of the founding of Gamma Sigma, in Niagara Falls Ontario in October 2019 with a large group of alumni.

 He was a lacrosse player from 1954 to 1961.
 In 1955 became a Minto Cup champion with the Canadian Junior Lacrosse Long Branch team.
 He worked as a coach in the 1960s and 1970s, and started the semi-professional Ontario Lacrosse Association in 1972.
-In 1974-75, he co-founded the National Lacrosse League, with six teams in Canada and the United States.
+In 1974–75, he co-founded the National Lacrosse League, with six teams in Canada and the United States.
 He received the Lester B. Pearson Award for contribution to sport in 1973, and was named to the Canadian Lacrosse Hall of Fame in 1976.

 Kells also worked as a journalist, writing for The Telegram newspaper and serving as communications accounting executive for MacLaren Advertising.
 From 1965 to 1970, he served as the creative director for Hockey Night in Canada.
 From 1990 to 1995, he served as president of the Urban Development Institute of Ontario.